9 Non-Newsletter Emails to Keep Your Subscribers Guessing

 Sometimes (see: often) an HTML email isn’t the answer.
 No one wants to feel like a number, and with so many emails being sent weekly, daily and hourly, it’s important to make your recipients feel important.
 A good old text-based email can often do the trick (even if it’s not actually a personal email).
 Marketing automation can help you reach anyone and everyone in a more personalized way.
 You’ll get more opens, and they’ll feel more indispensable.

 Flywheel does a spectacular job of getting opens and keeping things interesting.
 Their text-based outreach feels much more personal.
+As previously mentioned, an email automation platform can help add this personal touch.

 8. Company Milestones